Established

 The name “Athletics” was first used by Connie Mack when he established his original team in 1883 as part of the American Association, which later became known as The American League in 1901.
 At that time, Mack wanted to emphasize that his players were well-rounded athletes who could play multiple offensive and defense positions; thus, Athletics was born!
 It didn't hurt that it also had an alliterative quality - making it easier for fans (and sportswriters) to remember!

-Mack moved his franchise to Philadelphia before the 1904 season after spending 20 years managing teams based out of Cincinnati and Pittsburgh, respectively.
-After settling into their new hometown, they quickly became one of MLB's premier teams, winning five World Series championships between 1910–1930 under Mack's leadership – earning them recognition across America as "the greatest dynasty in professional sports."
+Mack moved his franchise to Philadelphia before the 1904 season after spending 20 years managing teams based in Cincinnati and Pittsburgh, respectively.
+After settling into their new hometown, they quickly became one of MLB's premier teams, winning five World Series championships between 1910 and 1930 under Mack's leadership.
+This earned them recognition across America as "the greatest dynasty in professional sports."

 Even though there have been some rough patches over recent decades for Philly fans (including three straight last-place finishes from 1998–2000), we can always count on our beloved A's being around each spring, bringing us hope for another championship run!
 So next time you cheer on your favorite team at Citizens Bank Park or anywhere else, show your support by shouting those two magical words: Go A'S!!